 A trained intellectual and developmental disability professional conducts SIS assessments.
 Results from your SIS assessment are used to create your person-centered individual support plan.
 The SIS also helps set Individualized Budget Amounts to be used for services.
-Read more about How NC is Using SIS Information.

 The Supports Intensity Scale® was developed by the American Association of Intellectual and Developmental Disabilities (AAIDD).
 SIS assessments identify what help a person with intellectual or developmental disabilities needs to do the same things everyone else does every day.
 Instead of measuring what you cannot do, it measures the type and amount of help you need to shop, prepare meals, get around from place to place, work, be social, have friendships, and do other activities.